Students are struggling with school

 Your always-on executive function coach

 Executive function skills only become internalized if practiced consistently.
 Theses skills are best reinforced in context, in real time.
-Uluru provides a flexible, student-driven approach that addresses the complex needs of students as they navigate and complete their homework assignments.
+Uluru provides a flexible, student-driven approach that addresses the complex needs of students as they navigate and complete their academic responsibilities.

 Integrated skills

-Uluru embeds executive function skills practice into the daily homework routine.
+Uluru embeds executive function development into the daily homework routine.

 Always available

-Uluru is accessible anytime, allowing students to seek help whenever they feel they need it.
+Uluru is accessible anytime, allowing students feel in control and motivated.

 Emotional context